An ensemble learning method for variable selection: application to high dimensional data and missing values: Simulations

 \subsubsection{Missing data mechanisms}

-Next, missing values are added on covariates of each data set according to several mechanisms.
+Next, covariates of each data set are set to missing according to several mechanisms.
 We consider a missing completely at random (MCAR) mechanism, so that $\mathbb{P}\left(R_j=1\right)=a$ for all $j$ ($1\leq j\leq p$) and a MAR mechanism, so that $\mathbb{P}\left(R_j=1\vert Y\right)=\Phi\left(a+Y\right)$ with $\Phi$ the cumulative distribution function of the standard normal distribution.
 The coefficient $a$ of those models is tuned to get (in expectation) 20\% of missing values.
 The MCAR mechanism is a particular case of MAR mechanism, which is generally simpler to handle.